Constitution of the United States: Amendments

-Safeguards of liberty (Amendments 1, 2, and 3)
+The first ten Amendments introduced were referred to as the Bill of Rights which consists of 10 amendments that were added to the Constitution in 1791, as supporters of the Constitution had promised critics during the debates of 1788.

+Bill of Rights (1791)

+First Amendment

-The First Amendment (1791) prohibits Congress from obstructing the exercise of certain individual freedoms: freedom of religion, freedom of speech, freedom of the press, freedom of assembly, and right to petition.
-Its Free Exercise Clause guarantees a person's right to hold whatever religious beliefs they want, and to freely exercise that belief, and its Establishment Clause prevents the federal government from creating an official national church or favoring one set of religious beliefs over another.
-The amendment guarantees an individual's right to express and to be exposed to a wide range of opinions and views.
-It was intended to ensure a free exchange of ideas, even unpopular ones.
-It also guarantees an individual's right to physically gather or associate with others in groups for economic, political or religious purposes.
-Additionally, it guarantees an individual's right to petition the government for a redress of grievances.
+The First Amendment prohibits Congress from obstructing the exercise of certain individual freedoms: freedom of religion, freedom of speech, freedom of the press, freedom of assembly, and right to petition.
+Its Free Exercise Clause guarantees a person's right to hold whatever religious beliefs they want, and to freely exercise that belief; its Establishment Clause prevents the federal government from creating an official national church or favoring one set of religious beliefs over another.

+Second Amendment

-The Second Amendment (1791) protects the right of individuals to keep and bear arms.
-Although the Supreme Court has ruled that this right applies to individuals, not merely to collective militias, it has also held that the government may regulate or place some limits on the manufacture, ownership and sale of firearms or other weapons.
-Requested by several states during the Constitutional ratification debates, the amendment reflected the lingering resentment over the widespread efforts of the British to confiscate the colonists' firearms at the outbreak of the Revolutionary War.
-Patrick Henry had rhetorically asked, shall we be stronger, "when we are totally disarmed, and when a British Guard shall be stationed in every house?"
+The Second Amendment protects the right of individuals to keep and bear arms.
+The Supreme Court has ruled that this right applies to individuals, not merely to collective militias.
+It has also held that the government may regulate or place some limits on the manufacture, ownership and sale of firearms or other weapons.

+Requested by several states during the constitutional ratification debates, the amendment followed the efforts of the British to confiscate the colonists' firearms at the outbreak of the Revolutionary War.
+Patrick Henry had rhetorically asked, if the States would be stronger "when we are totally disarmed, and when a British Guard shall be stationed in every house?"

+Third Amendment

-The Third Amendment (1791) prohibits the federal government from forcing individuals to provide lodging to soldiers in their homes during peacetime without their consent.
+The Third Amendment prohibits the federal government from forcing individuals to provide lodging to soldiers in their homes during peacetime without their consent.
 Requested by several states during the Constitutional ratification debates, the amendment reflected the lingering resentment over the Quartering Acts passed by the British Parliament during the Revolutionary War, which had allowed British soldiers to take over private homes for their own use.

-Safeguards of justice (Amendments 4, 5, 6, 7, and 8)
+Fourth Amendment

-The Fourth Amendment (1791) protects people against unreasonable searches and seizures of either self or property by government officials.
+The Fourth Amendment protects people against unreasonable searches and seizures of either self or property by government officials.
 A search can mean everything from a frisking by a police officer or to a demand for a blood test to a search of an individual's home or car.
 A seizure occurs when the government takes control of an individual or something in the possession of the individual.
 Items that are seized often are used as evidence when the individual is charged with a crime.
 It also imposes certain limitations on police investigating a crime and prevents the use of illegally obtained evidence at trial.